Octoconvo/octoconvo/README.md

 **Direct message read indicator**

-Use is_read field to check message read status to update if the other participant request HTTP GET to the message.
+Use is_read field to check message read status to update if the other participant requested HTTP GET to the message.

 **Online activity indicator**